• Skip to primary navigation

 • Self Rising Flour: Self-rising flour has a raising agent added to it, so there isn't a need for baking soda or baking powder.

-• Greek Yogurt: adds moisture and elasticity to the dough and a pleasantly tangy flavor.
+• Greek Yogurt: Adds moisture and elasticity to the dough and a pleasantly tangy flavor.
 The personal size plain Greek Chobani containers are the perfect portion for two bagels.

 • Salt: Helps create soft, firm bagels and enhances the flavor.